 I have some chocolatey, peanut buttery halloween cookies for you!

 You may have heard that you can make cookies with boxed cake mix and this recipe does just that, but with a boost of unsweetened cocoa powder and Reeses Pieces!
 They are delicious; rich and not too sweet.
 If you’re looking for something tasty to bake for yourself or someone(s) you love, please try these and enjoy!

 1 box of devil’s food chocolate cake mix

 2 cups of Reeses Pieces candy

 Pre-heat the oven to 350F and line a baking sheet with parchment paper.

-Add the eggs and softened butter into the dry ingredients and mix until a thick dough forms.
+Add the softened butter and eggs into the dry ingredients and mix until a thick dough forms.

-Divide the M&Ms: Mix one cup into the cookie dough and place the other cup into a separate small bowl.
+Divide the Reeses Pieces: stir one cup into the cookie dough and place the other cup into a separate small bowl.

-Roll the dough into 1 to 1 1/2 inch balls, then dip the top of each dough ball into the small bowl of M&Ms and place each one onto the baking sheet.
+Roll the dough into 1 to 1 1/2 inch balls, then dip the top of each dough ball into the small bowl of Reeses Pieces.
+Lightly press the Reeses Pieces on top a little more firmly into the dough if needed but don’t squash the dough ball and place it onto the baking sheet.

 Place the baking sheet into the oven and bake for 10 to 12 minutes depending on the power of your oven.